 Promoting a drug and alcohol free environment is everyone's responsibility.
 CCCC supports this nationwide movement and is committed to maintaining such an environment for all employees and students.
-The unlawful manufacture, distribution, dispensing, possession, or use of a controlled substance by employees or students at any official college location or at any location while engaged in activities on behalf of the college is prohibited.
+The unlawful manufacture distribution dispensing, possession, or use of a controlled substance by employees or students at any official college location or at any location while engaged in activities on behalf of the college is prohibited.
 "Controlled substance" generally refers to drugs which have a high potential for abuse.
-Such drugs include, but are limited to, heroin, cocaine, marijuana.
-PCP. and "crack."
-This includes, but is not limited to, narcotic drugs, hallucinogenic drugs, amphetamines, barbiturates, marijuana, anabolic steroids, or any other controlled substance as defined in Schedules I through V of Section 2020 of the Controlled Substance Act (21 U.S.C.
+This includes. but is not limited to narcotic drugs, hallucinogenic drugs, amphetamines, barbiturates, marijuana, anabolic steroids, or any other controlled substance as defined in Schedules I through V of Section 2020 of the Controlled Substance Act (21 U.S.C.
 Section 812) and is further defined by regulation at 21 C.F.R.
 1300.11 through 1300.15 or article 5 Chapter 90 of the North Carolina General Statutes.
 They also include "legal drugs" which are not prescribed by a physician.
 Likewise, possessing, consuming, or serving alcoholic beverages at any college location is prohibited.